SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ### "@window.innerHeight"

-This will evaluate to a number equal to the height of the browser window (in pixels) when the list was rendered.
+This will be evaluated to a number equal to the height of the browser window (in pixels) when the list is rendered.

 ### "@window.innerWidth"